therealasrz/LOL-analysis/README.md

 *Note: The cleaned dataset here consists of all the columns we will need for both **hypothesis testing** and **prediction model**.
 When we get into each of the specific parts above, we will adjust this DataFrame further to make it compliant to our necessary steps.

 ### Univariate Analysis
+We permformed univariate Analysis on the kills in the dataset

 <iframe
   src="assets/TotalTeamKills.html"